 - Place dough in an oiled bowl and turn to coat.
 Cover and allow to rise in a warm place until doubled.

-- Meanwhile, prepare filling by whisking together sugar, cinnamon, and nutmeg.
+- Meanwhile, prepare the filling by whisking together sugar, cinnamon, and nutmeg.

-- When dough looks like it is near done rising, brown 2 Tablespoons of butter in a small pan.
+- When the dough looks like it is near done rising, brown 2 tablespoons of butter in a small pan.
 Set aside.

 - Use a pastry brush and brush the browned butter over the dough rectangle.
 Use all of the butter!

 - Next, sprinkle the sugar mixture on top of the butter.
 Again use it all up!
 It's a lot but trust the process.

 - Using a knife or preferably a pizza cutter, cut the dough rectangle into width-wise strips.
 I didn't measure these, I just cut, but I'd guess they were about 2" wide.

 - Stack 3-4 strips on top of each other and cut the stacks into thirds.